ecos-wtf/website/_posts/2021-03-12-ecos-firmware-analysis-with-ghidra.md

 The FunctionID auto-analysis is largely inspired by threatrack's work at [https://blog.threatrack.de/2019/09/20/ghidra-fid-generator/](https://blog.threatrack.de/2019/09/20/ghidra-fid-generator/)

-#### Downloading eCOS Source Code
+#### Downloading eCos Source Code

-While eCOS sources can be downloaded from their original repositories, two cable modem vendors (Technicolor and Netgear) released the specific versions they use in order to honor the GPL.
+While eCos sources can be downloaded from their original repositories, two cable modem vendors (Technicolor and Netgear) released the specific versions they use in order to honor the GPL.

 There is exactly no differences whatsoever between the code released by these vendors.
-It's eCOS version 2.0 with three different profiles: BCM33 chipsets, BCM33 chipsets with IPv6 support, BCM33 chipsets with SMP support.
+It's eCos version 2.0 with three different profiles: BCM33 chipsets, BCM33 chipsets with IPv6 support, BCM33 chipsets with SMP support.

 You can take a look yourself by checking out these sources: